riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 one or more CXs.
 In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CXU.

+## Tenets

-*Tenets:* The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, and longevity.
+Further to the objectives, the CX TG should be guided these tenets when defining the extension: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, and longevity.
 In particular:

 1. *Composability:* The behavior of a CX or CX library does not change when used with other CXs.